juancarruthers/EmpiricalStandards/docs/ES/Benchmarking_ES.md

 ## Criticas Inválidas

--   The benchmark is not widely used.
-It is sufficient to start developing a new benchmark with a small group of researchers as an offer to a larger scientific community.
-Such a proto-benchmark (Sim et al. 2003) can act as a template to further the discussion of the topic and to initialize the consensus process.
--   No independent replication of the benchmark results is reported.
--   There is no independent organization that maintains the benchmark.

 -   El benchmark no se utiliza mucho.
 Basta con empezar a desarrollar un nuevo benchmark con un pequeño grupo de investigadores como oferta a una comunidad científica más amplia.
 Dicho prototipo de benchmark (Sim et al. 2003) puede actuar como una plantilla para promover la discusión del tema e iniciar el proceso de consenso.
 -   No se informa una replicación independiente de los resultados del benchmark.
 -   No existe una organización independiente que mantenga el benchmark.